oracle/weblogic-remote-console/hugo/2.0/content/userguide/edit-domain-config.md

 Configuration locks do not apply to WDT model files.
 As WDT model files are not connected to live domains, they do not require any locks to prevent conflicting changes.
 Additionally, you do not have to save *and* commit changes; once you save your changes, they are saved to the WDT model file.

 #### WDT model tokens {id="model_tokens"}
-When editing the domain configuration for a WDT model File, you can substitute model tokens instead of real field values.
+When editing the domain configuration for a WDT model file, you can substitute model tokens instead of real field values.
 Model tokens are variables that you can enter into domain configuration settings.
 Rather than restricting a setting to a single value, the value will update according the variable.

 There are several types of model tokens including variable tokens, file tokens, and so on.
 Model tokens follow this format: `@@TYPE:KEY@@`, where `TYPE` is the model token type and `KEY` is the variable value.
 For example, you could declare variable token by entering `@@PROP:ABCDE@@` into a field.